The American and English Descendants

 of William Barnes and Anne Spacy

 My Barnes family story begins with John S. Barnes (1813 AL-aft 1853 TX) and Martha Cannon (1817 SC-bef 1874 TX).
 Their eight known children were Sarah Jane, Rhoda Ann, Mary Elizabeth, Emily Josephine, Berry Henderson, Martha F., Elmira Tennessee "Tinnie," and John Seaborn (better known as Seaborn or "Seab" Barnes, member of the infamous Sam Bass Gang).
 John was the son of William Barnes, Sr., and Sarah Sanderson.
 Documents, handwritten family history notes, and DNA results for descendants have helped to identify John's siblings: Lilburn, William Jr., Bennett C., Robert, and Mary "Polly."
 The 1830 Fayette County, Tennessee, census for the William Barnes, Sr., family shows three other likely daughters, but their names are unknown.
-Robert died young, and his dates of birth and death are unknown.
+Robert, probably the oldest child, died relatively young.
+He had at least two sons: Joseph M. Barnes and Robert Jasper Barnes.
 Mary apparently married a Morrison, who was a cousin; her dates of birth, death, and other information are unknown, as yet.
 [If anyone reading this can identify her or other sisters or who may have even the tiniest clue, please contact me.]
+In addition, there may have been a son named F. A. Barnes, who resided in Lafayette Co., Mississippi.
+We are also seeking further information about him from anyone who may have some ideas.
 There is a separate web page for Martha Cannon's ancestry here: simcockcannongenealogy.com.
-Included also on this page is information about James Skinner, Jr., who married two daughters of John S. Barnes and Martha Cannon.
+Included also on this page is information about James Skinner, Jr., who married two daughters of John S. Barnes and Martha Cannon, Sarah Jane and Rhoda Ann.
 Apparently, both daughters died young, and James Skinner eventually married again.
 His father was James Skinner, Sr., but little else is known of these Skinners.

 This web page includes family group sheets and timelines for John's parents, grandparents, great-grandparents, and great-great-grandparents in the Barnes family.
 They are, respectively, William Barnes and Sarah Sanderson, Joseph Barnes and Selah DeLoach, Jacob Barnes and Julian Whitley, and Edward Barnes and Sarah Pope.
 The father of Edward Barnes has not been proved but is highly likely to have been Jacob Barnes of Isle of Wight County, Virginia, who arrived in Virginia from London, England, about 1677.
 Jacob's wife is unknown, but she may have been a daughter of William Smith II (1634-1705) and Mary Cooke (abt 1634-1715) of Isle of Wight County, Virginia.
 Jacob Barnes of Isle of Wight County attended at least one Quaker meeting, and Sarah (Pope) Barnes was a Quaker.
 Jacob Barnes also witnessed a will mentioning Sarah's half-sister, Susan Pope.
 The Quaker ties suggest that Edward was Jacob's son, although this possibility needs more research.